Grid-Free Computation of Probabilistic Safety with Malliavin Calculus: Conclusions

 \section{Conclusions}

-We have presented a new approach to find and compute safety regions for SDEs without discretising their state space.
+We have presented a new approach to find and compute probabilistic safety regions for stochastic differential equations (SDE) without resorting to the discretisation of their state space, which is by and large the standard approach in literature, which comes with limits related to precision and computational scalability.
 This is done by formulating an optimisation problem: to solve this, we have borrowed techniques and ideas from Malliavin Calculus and Mathematical Finance.
-We have discussed two formal results that allow one to explore specific parts of the regions of interest, thus mitigating the computational load related to probabilistic safety computation for continuous-space models, such as SDEs.
-We have discussed possible algorithmic issues possibly arising from the procedure, and offered strategies to cope with them.

-We suggest that the generalisation of the approach on high-dimensional models in a completely automatic fashion is a goal worth pursuing, particularly in view of the known lack of scalability to such models for alternative grid-based solutions.
+We have discussed two formal results that allow one to explore relevant parts of the regions of interest, thus focusing computational load related to probabilistic safety computation for continuous-space models, such as SDEs.
+We have discussed possible algorithmic issues related the procedure, and offered strategies to cope with them.
+We conclude suggesting that more work on the generalisation of the approach on high-dimensional models in a completely automatic fashion is a goal worth pursuing.